 For many in compliance and operations, when you’re notified of a pending SEC audit, your first instinct might be worry and panic.
 But, like any regulated industry, periodic examinations will take place, so why not put a system in place to ready your organization?

 As a result of COVID-19, audits will not be conducted on-site (unless absolutely necessary) for the time being.

 In any case, the following are the steps we recommend when a firm is first notified of its pending audit.
 These steps are designed to help you prepare and take the stress out of the situation.

 Because all staff will play a role in preparing for the audit and several will actually be involved in the audit, they all need to be aware.
 Some will gather information, some will be interviewed, and some will assist in continuing on with the daily activities to keep the business moving.
 Let the team know that everyone has a role to play, either directly or indirectly.

 Getting audited doesn’t suggest that you did anything wrong.
 This is a regulated industry and that means you will be examined on a routine basis.

 Notify those service providers that are essential to your day-to-day activities.
 This includes custodians, technology vendors like trading and investment research platforms, other independent managers.
 Let them know that you will be undergoing regulatory audit and inform them that you may need to call on them to support information requests.

-If you use a third-party compliance resource (compliance consultant or regulatory counsel) make them aware that you’ve received confirmation of an audit.
+Unless you are entirely responsible for compliance or if you use a third-party compliance resource (compliance consultant or regulatory counsel), make them aware that you’ve received confirmation of an audit.
 Provide them with the initial request letters from the regulatory organization.

 It is also advisable to schedule a call with your compliance resource to review the request letter from the regulator to get clarity on the data the SEC is requesting and to get advice for the verbal interviews.